-The honey is instantly transformed into “liquid honey” or Honey Simple Syrup, that keeps for weeks and weeks!
-I keep it right above my stove next to the salt and have for years, called it “runny honey” in my mind.
+The honey is instantly transformed into loose and liquidy, Honey Simple Syrup, which lasts for weeks!
+I keep it right above my stove next to the salt and have for years, called it “liquid honey” in my mind.

 I usually sweeten to taste.

-You can also do 1 to 1 for an even more liquidy solution (equivalent to simple syrup called for in cocktails).
+You can also do 1 to 1 for an even more liquid solution (equivalent to simple syrup called for in cocktails).
 And I’ll mix it up right in the container.

 So for example, in this squeeze bottle in the photo above, I added the warm water first, then the honey, and put the lid on (covering up the opening with my finger), and just shook it up.
 You can adjust the thickness right in the bottle.
 I like mine about the same consistency of maple syrup.

-Like I said, I store it on my stove next to the salt.
+It lasts for weeks or months!
+I store it on my stove next to the salt.
 And interestingly, because honey has natural antibacterial properties, I’ve actually never seen mold form on this (like you would typically see with maple syrup).
 After time, the flavor of the honey actually seems to become even more complex and flavorful, perhaps fermenting a bit.

 You can even revive old, very thick hard honey this way.
 If your honey is pasteurized, feel free to use really hot water.
 You can mix both the honey and water in a small pot over low heat, stirring until combined.